 When evaluating a plan that will help your clients get the most out of their coverage, review what circumstances will pay a benefit and how extensive it is.

 3. Clients can get more than just accident insurance

-For example, the following riders* can be added to a Guardian Accident Insurance plan for even greater coverage:
+The following riders* can be added to a Guardian Accident Insurance plan for even greater coverage: